For reprint permissions please email us the name of the requested post/article along with the publication name.

 Jennifer McCuddin, Lisa’s sister, has recently established a new Facebook page for Lisa.
 Please take a moment to visit Justice for Lisa McCuddin.

-On October 2, 2004, Lisa Ann McCuddin was shot and killed while riding as a passenger in a vehicle on its way to a Fort Dodge, Iowa, motel.
+On October 2, 2004 — just four days before her 24th birthday — Lisa Ann McCuddin was shot while riding with a friend on the way to breakfast at the Holiday Inn in Fort Dodge, Iowa.

-Officials initially were called to Trinity Regional Medical Center in Fort Dodge where a man had gone after reporting being shot at the Holiday Inn.
-But when police got to the Holiday Inn to investigate the shooting, a car pulled into the parking lot driven by a man who said he and a female passenger had just been shot while driving to the hotel.
+Officers initially responded to a call from Trinity Regional Medical Center, also in Fort Dodge, where a man had gone after suffering a gunshot wound at the Holiday Inn.
+When police went to the hotel to investigate the shooting, another car pulled into the parking lot, driven by a man who said he and a female passenger had just been shot while driving to the hotel.

 WHO-TV Channel 13’s Aaron Brilbeck reports on the unsolved murder of Lisa McCuddin.
 Air date: July 15, 2010

 On October 22, a judge agreed to the Fort Dodge Police Department’s request to jail a potential witness, Morquette Jackson, 19, on a material witness warrant.

 The following Monday, October 25, police arrested two more men — Jimmy Dilliard, Jr., 20, and Darrin Foy, 20, both of Fort Dodge — and charged them with aiding and abetting.
 Morquette Jackson was then charged with attempted murder, willful injury, going armed with intent and rioting.
 All three were held in the Webster County Jail with bail set at $58,500.